 Is Chipotle Powder the Same as Chili Powder?

 Nope!
 Chili powder is made out of dried ground peppers mixed with other seasonings like cumin, garlic, and oregano.

-Chipotle powder is just ground peppers.
+Chipotle powder (this stuff) is just ground peppers.
 Chipotles are jalapeños that are allowed to ripen until they’re nice and red.
 Then they’re smoked and dried.
 At that point they’re either canned, ground into powder, or left whole.

 Chipotle powder is smoky and a bit spicy.
 If you’re not a fan of heat, you can sub mild smoked paprika for the chipotle powder.